 Prakash Raj turned producer with the Tamil movie Dhaya in 2002.
 He then went on to produce several popular movies like Kanda Naal Mudhal, Mozhi, Abhiyum Naanum and Gouravam, being the prominent ones.
 He also produced the 2011 movie Puttakkana Highway, which went on to win the National Award for Best Regional Film of the year and Bengaluru International Film Festival Award.

 As a director

-Prakash Raj is not only a successful actor, but also is a multi-talented filmmaker.
-His directorial debut came with the 2010 Kannada film Naanu Nanna Kanasu, in which he starred as one of two lead actors.
-He also directed the 2012 drama film Dhoni, in which he plays the father of a son who aspires to become a cricketer.
-His other directorial ventures include Un Samayal Arayil (2014) and Idolle Ramayana (2016).
+Prakash Raj is not only a successful actor but also is a multi-talented filmmaker.
+His directorial debut came with the 2016 film Tadka.
+He also directed Naanu Nanna Kanasu, Dhoni, Un Samayal Arayil and Mana Oori Ramayanam.